-- Shoreline Shaving Safety Razor Kit: A standard-open stainless-steel razor with a beautiful bamboo handle.
-It also comes with a zero-waste natural shaving soap, making for a great plastic-free complete shave kit, either for you or as a zero waste gift or minimalist gift.
+- Shoreline Shaving Safety Razor Kit: The standard-open stainless-steel razor with a beautiful bamboo handle.
+It also comes with a zero-waste natural shaving soap, making for a great plastic free shaving kit, either for you or as a zero waste gift or minimalist gift.
 Shoreline Shaving operates in Manchester, UK and aims to do their part in reducing disposable plastic waste.

 - [Our top pick!]
 Imperium Shaving Safety Razor: This standard-open chrome razor has an FSC (Forest Stewardship Council) certified sustainable olive wood handle for those who want a little flare and a more ergonomic grip.
 They are hand crafted in the U.S. by a small artisan studio that aims to carry on the traditions of their mill town roots.
 Plus, they have hundreds of great reviews, almost ALL of which are 5-star!
 Check out the rest of their range – they offer some pretty spectacular razors!

 Coming at you straight from the 1800s, straight razors are for those who really want to get into the art of shaving.